Need a School?

 For children born in 2016

 Need a pre-K program for fall 2020?
-Every New York City resident can start attending pre-K in the calendar year they turn 4.
+Every New York City resident (including those who have temporarily moved out of New York City during the COVID-19 pandemic) can start attending pre-K in the calendar year they turn 4.
 You can also email us at ESEnrollment@schools.nyc.gov for assistance in finding a program with an available seat near you.
 Learn more about pre-K.

 Enroll in Elementary or Middle School